ManApart/quest-command/notes.md

 Item Containers
 - Any target that is a creature has an inventory
 - Looking at a creature will say what the creature has equipped (is wearing)
-- If the target has the property value 'capacity: 10' etc the player can deposit into the inventory (as long as the weight is less than the capacity).
-  - Give/place/put <item> in/to <target>
-  - Creature containers override capacity based on their strength

 ### General UI